katzwebservices/Code-Interview/WordPress/readme.md

 # Make this better.

-This plugin was written very poorly, without using the WordPress standards.
+This plugin was written very poorly, without using the [WordPress coding standards](https://codex.wordpress.org/WordPress_Coding_Standards).

 ## 1. Fork this plugin